 Read the manual that comes with your scale.
 A simple scale might not come with a manual but some digital scales have advanced features like calorie measurements and nutritional values.
 Reading the instructions will help you understand your scale's particular features.

-Zero out your scale.
-Depending on the type of food scale you've purchased, this could be as simple as turning the scale on and waiting until the display registers “0.”
+Before weighing anything, make sure you zero out your scale.
+Depending on the type of food scale you've purchased, this could be as simple as turning the scale on and waiting until the display registers 0.
 For spring and weight scales, you might need to turn a knob on the scale to 0.

 Subtract the weight of the container, if necessary, from the reading to calculate your final weight measurement.